Infinite rate mutually catalytic branching in infinitely many colonies. Construction, characterization and convergence: Existence of a solution to MP1

 Moreover for any non-negative function $\phi$ on $S$, $T,K>0$, and $i=1,2$,

-\end{lemma} \paragraph{Proof.} The inequalities in \equ{equt:75} follow from~(\ref{equt:69}) and (\ref{equt:17}), respectively, with the help of Fatou's lemma by switching to the Skorohod space with the a.s. convergence instead of weak convergence of the processes.
+\end{lemma} \paragraph{Proof.} The inequalities in \equ{E3.1} follow from Corollary~\ref{C2.3} with the help of Fatou's lemma by switching to the Skorohod space with the a.s. convergence instead of weak convergence of the processes.

-For the same reasons, \equ{equt:74} follows from Lemma~\ref{cor:2}.
+For the same reasons, \equ{E3.2} follows from Lemma~\ref{L2.6}.
 Here we also used the trivial inequality $a^p\leq a+1$ for $p\leq 1$ and $ a\geq 0$.